Armaghan-Z/Armaghan_2025/navigation/about.md

     loadQuestion();
 </script>

-## Tyreek Hill Stats
+<h3>This is Tyreek Hill's stats</h3>

-As a Miami Dolphins fan, I closely follow Tyreek Hill, who is currently one of the top-rated players in the NFL.
-You can check out his ESPN stats here:
+<p>As a Miami Dolphins fan, I closely follow Tyreek Hill, who is currently one of the top-rated players in the NFL.
+You can check out his ESPN stats here:</p>

 <a href="https://espn.com/nfl/player/_/id/3116406/tyreek-hill" class="button" target="_blank">
  Tyreek Hill
 </a>

 ## Image Gallery